vpetersson/redmine/README.md

       -i -t vpetersson/redmine

 You should now be able to connect to redmine on `0.0.0.0:3000` on your host server.
 Since no SSL is used here, it is recommended that you use something like Nginx with SSL as a reverse proxy to connect to Redmine.

+### Optional settings

+ * -e "ENABLE_GIT_USER=True"

+This setting will create a git-user and group in the VM.
+This is useful if you want to be able to read from a git repository on the host.
+The GID and UID is '3002'.